This is the multi-page printable view of this section. Click here to print.

 To create a Config Inspection, follow these steps.

-Click All Services > Security > Config Inspection menu.
-It moves to the Service Home page of Config Inspection.
+- All Services > Security > Config Inspection Click the menu.
+Navigate to Config Inspection’s Service Home page.

-On the Service Home page, click the Config Inspection creation button.
-It moves to the Config Inspection creation page.
+- On the Service Home page, click the Create Config Inspection button.
+You will be taken to the Create Config Inspection page.

-Config Inspection Creation page where you enter the necessary inputs for service creation and select detailed options.
+- Config Inspection creation On the page, enter the inputs required to create the service, and select detailed options.

-- Enter Service Information area, enter or select the required information.
+- Service Information Input Enter or select the required information in the area.

-Classification NecessityDetailed Description Diagnosis Type Required Console Cloud Required Select cloud to diagnose - SCP: Samsung Cloud Platform
+Category Required or notDetailed description Diagnosis Type - Automatically set with Console Cloud Required Select cloud to diagnose - SCP: Samsung Cloud Platform

 - Azure: Microsoft Azure